firmsoil/ai-multi-agent-release-notes-generator/README.md

 </ac:structured-macro>
 ```

-## Using Confluence Output
+## 📤 Using Confluence Output

 ### Method 1: Insert Markup (Recommended)

 1. Open your Confluence page in edit mode
 2. Click the **`</>`** (Insert markup) button in the toolbar
-3. Copy the contents of your output file
+3. Copy the entire contents of your output file
 4. Paste into the markup editor
 5. Click **Insert**